kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 ## Not a PNG, a PDF

-I want a PDF where the specific fonts I use; fonts which very definitely exist on my computer, are embedded in the PDF produced by R. They should appear just like in the PNG above.
+I want a PDF where the specific fonts I use---fonts which very definitely exist on my computer---are embedded in the PDF produced by R. They should appear just like in the PNG above.
 Let's give it a shot.

 {{< code r >}}
 ggsave("figures/fontpost-01-pdf-fail-1.pdf", out, width = 8, height = 8)